List of ambassadors of Russia to Uzbekistan

 The ambassador extraordinary and plenipotentiary of the Russian Federation to the Republic of Uzbekistan is the official representative of the president and the government of the Russian Federation to the president and the government of Uzbekistan.

 The ambassador and his staff work at large in the Embassy of Russia in Tashkent.
-The post of Russian ambassador to Uzbekistan is currently held by Oleg Malginov, incumbent since 5 March 2021.
+The post of Russian ambassador to Uzbekistan is currently held by Alexei Yerkhov, incumbent since 5 September 2025.

 History of diplomatic relations

 With the dissolution of the Soviet Union in 1991, diplomatic relations between the Russian Federation and the Republic of Uzbekistan were first established on 20 March 1992.